 As we enter this new era of personalized care, there are likely to be many opportunities to take our health to new heights.
 But there will also be difficult decisions to make—about what we want to share as patients, about how we construct algorithms and use patient data as providers of health information.

-The paper highlights the potential for patient alienation in certain precision medicine contexts (and how it might be doubly true for minority groups).
+Our paper highlights the potential for patient alienation in certain precision medicine contexts (and how it might be doubly true for minority groups).
 We then outline avenues for communication research that can help to facilitate the implementation of precision medicine.
 Such investigations would help ensure that medical and technological innovations translate into equitable and beneficial outcomes for patients, rather than exacerbating health disparities.